lrusso/MobilityLauncher/README.md

 - Go to Settings/System Settings/Applications/Mobility Launcher/Uninstall

 ## IMPORTANT NOTE 1
-If you have a device with Android 5.0 (Lollipop), Android 6.0 (Marshmallow) or Android 7.0 (Nougat), you have to set the way you want to answer a call by going to Settings/Accessibility/Answering/ending calls.
-In Android 8.0 (Oreo) and higher you can answer a call by sliding up without problems.
+NOTE 1: If you have a device with Android 5.0 (Lollipop), Android 6.0 (Marshmallow) or Android 7.0 (Nougat), you have to set the way you want to answer a call by going to Settings/Accessibility/Answering/ending calls.
+In Android 8.0 (Oreo) and higher you can answer a call by pressing up without inconveniences.

 ## IMPORTANT NOTE 2
 If you have a device with Android 4.4 (KitKat) or higher, you must set Mobility Launcher as your App for messages.
 To do so, you must go to Settings/Default applications/Messages and then select Mobility Launcher from the list.
 Also, you will need a TTS software installed in your device in order to this App to work.
 You can install, for example, Google TTS for free at https://play.google.com/store/apps/details?id=com.google.android.tts.